 Where an employee receives a BIK from his employer, the employer is responsible for identifying, calculating and collecting the liabilities due on the notional value of the benefit through the payroll system.

 Taxable value of the car is based on Original Market Value of the car and business mileage.

 There are different rules for reporting and payment depending on the type of benefit or expense provided.
-HMRC are introducing “payrolling for some benefits”.
+HMRC have also introduced “payrolling for some benefits”.

 Where an employer provides company cars or fuel for employee’s private use the taxable value must be calculated and reported to HMRC.

 Taxable value of the car depends on such things as car’s fuel type and level of CO2 emissions.

 P11D Returns must be submitted annually with details of Benefits provided for each employee.

 |Pensions||Where an employee is not eligible to join a company pension scheme within 6 months of commencing employment, an employer must provide access to a standard Personal Retirement Saving Account (PRSA).|